isotronic/top-10-movies-website/README.md

 - ChromeDriver is used for browser automation during movie data retrieval.

 - The application runs in debug mode by default.
-Update the script (`app.py`) to change this behavior for production use.
+Update the script (`main.py`) to change this behaviour for production use.

 ## Acknowledgments